Rolando Figueroa

-Rolando Ceferino Figueroa (born 14 April 1969) is an Argentine politician, currently serving as a National Deputy elected in Neuquén Province.
-A member of the regionalist Neuquén People's Movement party, Figueroa was elected in 2021 and currently sits in the Provincias Unidas inter-bloc.
+Rolando Ceferino Figueroa (born 14 April 1969) is an Argentine politician, currently serving as a Governor of Neuquén Province since 10 December 2023.
+He previously served as National Deputy elected in Neuquén.
+A member of the regionalist Neuquén People's Movement party until 2022, Figueroa was elected in 2021 and currently sits in the Provincias Unidas inter-bloc.

 Figueroa previously served as Vice Governor of Neuquén from 2015 to 2019, under Governor Omar Gutiérrez.
 Prior to that, he was mayor of Chos Malal from 2011 to 2015, and a member of the Legislature of Neuquén from 2007 to 2011.

+He was elected governor in the April 2023 provincial elections.

 Early life and career

 Figueroa was born on 14 April 1969 in Andacollo, Neuquén Province, into an important family in the province.
 His grandfather, Temístocles Figueroa, was the first native-born Argentine citizen in Neuquén, while his uncle, Rogelio Figueroa, was active in local politics in Huinganco and is widely known for promoting afforestation efforts in the region.

 He studied public accounting at the National University of Comahue.